 • purchase of a personal vehicle

-Participants are required to remain in contact and work with their local FAIM coach to:
+Participants are required to remain in regular contact and work with their local FAIM coach to:

-• create a budget to reduce debt and save monthly
+• review their credit report, create a budget to reduce debt, and build the habit of saving monthly

-• complete 12 hours of financial wellness training
+• complete 12 hours of financial management training

 • complete an additional 10 hours of asset-specific training